Switch energy supplier in the UK — beat the July 2026 price cap rise

 More certainty with fixed deals

-If you prefer predictable bills, a fixed tariff can lock in your rates for a set term.
-We’ll highlight exit fees and end dates clearly so there are no surprises.
+A fixed tariff locks your rates for the term — useful protection if the cap rises again after September 2026.
+We highlight exit fees and end dates clearly so there are no surprises.

 Options that fit your preferences